 Dr. Cohn is a Harvard-trained, board-certified general surgeon who maintains active licenses in Maine, New Hampshire and Vermont.
 He was recertified in general surgery by the American Board of Surgery January 2006.
 Prior to obtaining his MBA, he was Associate Professor of Surgery at Dartmouth and Chief of Surgical Oncology at the VA at White River Junction, VT.
 He helps busy general surgeons, worn down by frequent night and weekend coverage, by working seamlessly in a variety of settings, giving surgeons a break from the grind and an opportunity to spend quality time with their families.

 Dr. Cohn’s medical training provides the clinical credibility to work with physicians on coaching and leadership development.
-Physicians enjoy learning from practicing physicians and listen receptively to concepts that hospital executives may have tried to promote in the past when explained in language that resonates with fellow physicians:
+Physicians enjoy learning from fellow physicians and listen receptively to concepts that hospital executives may have tried to promote in the past when explained in language that resonates with fellow physicians:

 Dr. Kenneth H. Cohn has provided locum tenens general surgery coverage at my hospital since 2001.
 Ken helped us out tremendously when one of our general surgeons left, and it took several years to recruit another.
 His coverage allowed the two remaining surgeons to have a break from every other night coverage and to take family vacations knowing that their patients would be covered.
 Everyone who worked with Ken enjoyed his company and valued his surgical judgment and operative skill.
 He was such a favorite of nurses, physicians, and administrators that we offered him a full-time position at our hospital.